yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 ---
-title: "Why for-range behave differently depending on the size of the element (A peek into go compiler optimization)"
+title: "Why for-range behaves differently depending on the size of the element (A peek into go compiler optimization)"
 date: 2020-04-25T15:47:49+02:00
 draft: false
 language: en